 Some states have another designation of “historical” that is used for licensing and registration.
 Their guidelines often include the stipulation that the vehicle is of a certain age and it is owned only as collectors’ item, used for such things as historical club activities, parades and car shows.

 If you own an older motorcycle, be aware that each state will have its own requirements for registration, and they may vary from one state to the next.
-And no matter how old your motorcycle is, you still need to get a motorcycle license before you hit the road.
+And no matter how old your motorcycle is, you still need to get a motorcycle license and get insured before you hit the road.
 But the most important things to remember about your motorcycle – whether it’s classic, vintage, antique or historical – is to be safe and enjoy the ride.